 Step by Step Instructions

-For a condensed quick start guide for how to make a fabric mask, here’s a step by step guide.
+For a condensed quick start guide for how to make a fabric mask, below is a step by step tutorial.

-What do I do if elastic is not available?
-You can use four fabric ties (each with finished dimensions of 18 inches long and 1/4-1/2 inches wide).
-You can use cotton twill tape or make your own fabric ties.
+You can use four fabric ties (each with finished dimensions of 18 inches long and 1/4-1/2 inches wide), or cotton twill tape or make your own knit or cotton fabric ties.

-To make a fabric tie, cut a strip of 100% cotton 1 to 1-1/2 inches wide, and 18 inches long.
+To make long cotton fabric ties, cut a strip of 100% cotton 1 to 1-1/2 inches wide, and 18 inches long.
 Iron down 1/2 inch on one end, then iron the fabric strip in half the long way.
 Next, open the fold and iron both long edges to meet in the middle.
+See it HERE

 You can then return to the directions above.
 Tack or baste the unfinished ends of each tie in each corner about 1/2 inch away from, and parallel to the long edge of the fabric.
 Keep the remaining length of the ties away from the edges of the fabric so they don’t get caught in the stitching of the mask.